lovetoys/lovetoys/README.md

 This function pipes the event through to every listener that is registered to the class-name of the event and triggers `listener:fireEvent(event)`.

-## CollisionManager

-`CollisionManager` was a class that helped with specifying callbacks for certain collision events.
-We removed it from the Lovetoys.
-It performed too poorly and we felt it only bloated the framework while not being needed in many cases.

 ## Class

 We use our own small class implementation for OOP.